 What are the benefits of therapeutic exercise?

 The benefits of therapeutic exercise are exactly the same as exercise in general.
-One of the important benefits of therapeutic exercise that may not be as obvious is improved brain function.
+One of the important benefits that may not be as obvious is improved brain function.
 This may seem counterintuitive, but learning how to move your body increases the signal strength from your brain to your muscles.
 Not only will your bones and muscles appreciate the attention, so will your brain!

 Other benefits of therapeutic exercise include: